shumpei-takezaki/shumpei-takezaki.github.io/_pages/others.md

 ---
-permalink: /others/
+permalink: /other/
-title: "Others"
+title: ""
 author_profile: true
 redirect_from:
-  - /others/
+  - /other/
-  - /others.html
+  - /other.html
 ---

 ## Awards